kuzzleio/koncorde/README.md

 # Quickmatch

-Lightning fast real-time matching engine, featuring a full-fledged [DSL](http://docs.kuzzle.io/kuzzle-dsl/), including geofencing capabilities.
+Lightning fast real-time data percolation engine, featuring a full-fledged [DSL](http://docs.kuzzle.io/kuzzle-dsl/), including geofencing capabilities.

-This is the real-time engine used by [Kuzzle](http://kuzzle.io/), an open-source and self-hostable backend.
+This is the engine used by [Kuzzle](http://kuzzle.io/), an open-source and self-hostable backend, to handle real-time notifications.

 **Table of contents:**